-If you’re unlucky enough to suffer from bunions, then you know how difficult they can make walking, exercising and performing other daily activities.
+If you’re unfortunate enough to suffer from bunions, or any podiatric condition, then you know how difficult they can make walking, exercising and performing other daily activities.
 Although bunions may be treated in a variety of methods, alleviating the pain and discomfort associated with bunions often requires undergoing a surgical procedure.
 This is where the Beverly Hills podiatrists at La Peer Health Systems can help.

 Feet are responsible for getting you from place to place, and a deformity of the foot can have a profound impact on your quality of life.
 In Los Angeles, where the mild climate makes it possible to wear open-toe shoes year-round, the presence of bunions can be especially frustrating!
 Contact us today at 855.360.9119 to schedule a consultation.